mattermost/docs/source/install/cloud-changelog.md

  - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts.

 #### Global Drafts
- - Added a centralized page for draft messages.
+ - Added a centralized Drafts view for draft messages.

 ### Improvements